18F/tsp-uswds/README.md

-# Federal Retirement Thrift Investment Board - Thrift Savings Plan (TSP.gov)
+# Federal Retirement Thrift Investment Board - Thrift Savings Plan (tsp.gov)

 ## Welcome!
 This repository contains documentation describing the Federal Retirement Thrift Investment Board (FRTIB) tsp.gov engagement.
 It is intended to be a place where project team members, stakeholders, and other interested parties can keep track of goals and resouces as we work together.